 For example, the probiotic drink kefir has been shown to reduce pro-inflammatory cytokines in the GI tract, an effect that likely extends throughout the body.
 Other probiotic foods which show promising results include sauerkraut and kimchi.

 This is by no means an exhaustive list of probiotics.
 By giving each patient’s condition more one-on-one attention, and by building off one-person trials shared by other healthcare professionals, clinicians can begin to match nuanced mixtures of pre- and probiotics to the patient.

+The microbiota-gut-brain axis can have profound effects on ones health.
 Toribio-Mateas urges doctors to get snapshots of the gut via stool tests and also notes the value of getting baseline tests from patients who are not experiencing pathology.
 By comparing multi-variable tests from the same patient, changes in health can be tracked in a highly personalized manner.
-Also, the author emphasizes the power of dietary interventions, promoting a diet diverse in fruits and vegetables as well the use of pre- and probiotics by clinicians.
+Also, the author emphasizes the power of dietary interventions, promoting a diet diverse in fruits and vegetables as well as the use of pre- and probiotics by clinicians.
 Further, by sharing the details of these “one-person trials,” healthcare professionals can better understand how small changes in lifestyle manifest in individual health.